Ameen-Samad/FED_S10259106E_S10258972J_Assignment2/README.md

     Lottie animation: ChatGPT was used to help with the implementation of the animation so that it loads when users login successfully. picts\Screenshot 2025-02-09 133303.png

+    Profile: ChatGPT was used to help with fixing the JS for the profile page. picts\profile.png

+    Sell: ChatGPT was used to help implement the drag and drop feature for the sell page. picts\sell.png